florianjehn/Societal_Collapse/_posts/2023-06-19-tipping_points.md

 # How bad is our situation?

 This is the trillion dollar question and the honest answer might just be: we’re not exactly sure.
 As hopefully became clear in this post, there is not that much research about what would happen if we started a tipping cascade.
 However, given paleoclimatic evidence, we do know that the abrupt changes described here can happen.
 This has been acknowledged in the most recent reports by the IPCC and the overall state of knowledge about this was exhaustively explored in a 2022 literature review by Boers et al..
 An example here would be the so-called Dansgaard-Oeschger Events.
 These events are characterized by a complex interaction of sea ice, atmospheric dynamics and the Atlantic Meridional Overturning Circulation which leads to an abrupt temperature increase of up to 16°C in high northern latitudes in less than ten years.
+We also have further evidence for past tipping point behavior by looking into our paleoclimatic record.
+A recent paper by Setty et al. (2023) identified that three past temperature peaks in the Earth’s system are linked to significant changes in the carbon cycle.
+This indicates that a large amount of carbon dioxide was added to the atmosphere in a short period of time.
+Likely this was caused by a self-reinforcing loop of warmer temperatures and higher methane and carbon dioxide release from peatlands, submarine hydrates and permafrost.

 There have been calls for more research into this area and higher temperature climate change in general (see for example Kemp et al. (2022)) and there are also calls for creating a special report of the IPCC about exactly this topic (Boers et al., 2022).
 But at the moment, this research has yet to be produced and summarized.
 Wang et al. (2023) also highlights several times that many of the processes are not well understood, especially for time scales beyond 2100.
 This research could be challenging, as tipping points are not considered in most of the major models used to model climate change (Kemp et al., 2022).
 It’s not even clear whether the global climate models we use are even up to that task (Balaji et al., 2022).
 Boerst et al. highlight several times that most of our current models struggle to replicate abrupt transitions in our paleoclimatic record, due to a stability bias and insufficient spatial resolution.
 This means it is hard to trigger extreme events, even if you apply massive forcing.
 However, when it comes to tipping points, extreme events are exactly the thing we want to study.